tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-java/connecting-to-postgres-with-java.md

 You do not need to manually download the JDBC Driver when you are using Maven method.
 Maven takes care of that by automatically downloading all the required JAR files from remote repositories.

 **Step 3** - Connect the PostgreSQL database to your project.
-Use this code to connect the database
+Use this code to connect the database:

 ```
 import java.sql.Connection;